-There are a wide variety of color corrections, but two of the most common are making really dark hair lighter, or making really light hair darker.
-Have you ever visited your stylist after dying your hair with a dark box color and wanted to go blonde?
-Lightening your hair after using a dark DIY color on your hair isn’t always as easy as you may think.
+There are different types of color correction.
+However, two of the most common are making dark hair lighter and lighter hair much darker.
+Have you ever gone into a Boise hair salon after coloring your hair with a dark box color, wanting to go blonde?
+Lightening your hair after using a dark color is not as easy as you may think it is.

 Keep in mind that some color corrections are easier than others.
-While some can be done in a single appointment, others can take weeks to accomplish.
-It all depends on your individual hair and what you are trying to achieve.
+Depending on your individual needs, you can achieve the color you want in a single appointment while others can take multiple appointments to accomplish.